Nonlinear stability for active suspensions: The model and main results

-Relaxing these smallness requirements forces us to adopt another strategy, that we now explain.
+Relaxing these smallness requirements compels us to adopt a different strategy, described below.

-The general scheme of our stability proof is based on a classical bootstrap argument.
-We introduce the maximal time $T$ on which various smallness assumptions on $u$ and $\psi$ are satisfied (see \eqref{BA0}-\eqref{BA1}-\eqref{BA2} in Section~\ref{subsec_bootstrap}), and we show that improved smallness conditions hold up to time $T$, see Section~\ref{sub:boot}.
-This automatically implies that $T$ must be infinite, and that the stability estimate holds.
-To show improvement of these bootstrap assumptions, the key idea is to deduce from \eqref{SS3} an infinite-dimensional Volterra equation
+Our general approach relies on a classical bootstrap argument.
+We introduce the maximal time $T$ on which various smallness assumptions on $u$ and $\psi$ hold (see in particular \eqref{BA0}–\eqref{BA1}–\eqref{BA2} in Section~\ref{subsec_bootstrap}), and we show that improved smallness conditions hold up to time $T$ (see Section~\ref{sub:boot}).
+This implies that $T = \infty$, and the stability estimate follows.